alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/08/sql-iceberg.md

 ## PRIMARY KEY, FOREIGN KEY

-The primary key uniquely\* identifies each row of a table and determines what is the main search column, structuring the table in a [B-tree](https://en.wikipedia.org/wiki/B-tree); this makes reading it much faster.
+The primary key uniquely identifies each row of a table and determines what is the main search column, structuring the table in a [B-tree](https://en.wikipedia.org/wiki/B-tree); this makes reading it much faster.

+A row can have more than one unique identifier, but the primary key is the most important one.

 The foreign key is a link between the column of one table to the primary key of another.
 This increases performance of joins between those tables and is also a form of validation, because a value is only valid if it exists in the foreign table.